mhorpheus/test/DFIR-Hotline.md

 - Performing a shift hand over with the following on-call region, according to the process described in [Shift Turnover](#Shift-Turnover).
 - If applicable, performing an incident hand over to the following region according to a process described in [Incident Hand-Over to Another Geography](#Incident-Hand-Over-to-Another-Geography).

-The main aim of the on-call person is be available to pick up and initiate X-Force IR response to all Hotline calls.
+The main aim of the on-call person is be available to pick up and initiate XFIR response to all Hotline calls.
 This means that the on-call person:
 - may be already working on other engagements, and may not have availability to pick up any analysis,
 - is not automatically assigned to all new incoming incidents originating from Hotline call,
 - is not responsible for allocating people to the incident, as this should be done by Leadership/Management of each geography,